fgardavaud/Interventional_DRL/README.md

 # Interventional_DRL

-Script in R langage to extract data in DoseWatch Database to established DRL in interventional radiology in regards with French law.
-The script generate also DRL statistics and boxplot on the major dose parameters.
+Script in R language to extract data in DoseWatch database to established DRL in interventional radiology in regards with French law.
+The script generates also DRL statistics and boxplot on the major dose parameters.

 # Prerequisite

 Several R packages are mandatory but the script analyze your system and installs, if necessary, missing packages.

-In your project root path you have to create one folder named "data" (and put your data here) and another folder named "output" where the output files will be placed there.
+In your project root path, you have to create one folder named "data" (and put your data here) and another folder named "output" where the output files will be placed there.

 **You have to export your database from DoseWatch for a unique interventionnal room and for a unique year.** Then you will get to files : the general and the detailled excel file

-**You have to convert in .csv the detailled .xlsx file**
+**You have to convert in .csv the detailed .xlsx file**

-**Becareful the DRL files generation is only adapt for the french law format.**
+**Be careful the DRL files generation is only adapt for the French law format.**

 # Adaptation to your workstation environment